Where any kid, anywhere, can learn any skill!

 Packaging (some even design their own labels and “slime brands”)

 This turns a simple recipe into a platform for creativity and innovation.
-At DIY.org, we’ve seen kids build entire portfolios based on their slime creations learning practical skills like branding, safe experimentation, video production, and peer feedback.
+At DIY, we’ve seen kids build entire portfolios based on their slime creations learning practical skills like branding, safe experimentation, video production, and peer feedback.

-Science lessons on polymers and reactions
+Science basics like polymers and chemical reactions

-Creative challenges for customizing and branding slime
+Creative challenges for making, customizing, and even “branding” their slime

-Join DIY.org to turn your child’s slime obsession into something purposeful.
+Join DIY to turn your child’s slime obsession into something purposeful.
 From magnetic slime experiments to building their own slime business, they’ll gain practical skills and confidence that will stick with them for life.

 Frequently Asked Questions About Slime and Kids

-Why are kids so obsessed with slime?
+Why are kids obsessed with slime?

 Is slime good for child development?

-Is slime safe for kids to make at home?
+Is slime safe for kids?

-What age is appropriate for kids to play with slime?
+What age is best for slime?

-How does slime help kids learn science?
+How does slime teach science?

-Can slime be educational and fun at the same time?
+Can slime be educational and fun?